myavuzokumus/LightweightWeatherApp/README.md

 ![](/assets/layout1.png)

 ### TODO:
-Frontend:
+Frontend (Flutter side):
 - Some theme and data adjustment will be applied.
-(Flutter Side)
-Backend:
+- Fetched days data will be fixed.

+Backend (Django & RestAPI):
-- Daily and Hourly Data will be fetched and imported to app.
-(Django & RestAPI side)
+- Data will be refreshed every 15 minute from API.
+- Will be added files after project completely finished.
+(Need some fixes to security for API)

 ## Installation